Kelvingandhi/Retrofit_Different_Examples/README.md

 # Retrofit_Different_Examples
-This is sample project on use of Retrofit.
+This is sample project on use of Retrofit library.
 The application consists of three main parts.

   I)Firstly, Performing POST Request on server file.